 Who makes it?
 Part of a series of ‘Mystery’ or Cryptid models from Japanese company Medicom, this ‘Ancient Shark’ is part of their Mystery Museum series 2.
-It is referred to a ‘Ancient Shark’ officially, but given the size (there is a yacht-like boat in the base) it is most likely referring to Carcharocles megalodon, or more commonly, Megalodon.
+It is referred to as ‘Ancient Shark’ officially, but given the size (there is a yacht-like boat in the base) it is most likely referring to Otodus megalodon, or more commonly, Megalodon.

 When did it come out?
 I honestly have no idea.
 Probably early to mid-2000s.

 Still available?
 Nope.
 Occasionally they show up in auctions, but as with many of these series, this was a limited one.
 And they weren’t widespread even then.

 Where can it be found in my displays?
 There are actually a few different companies from Japan that have made cryptid and mystery series, and in many cases they took inspiration from real (living or extinct) animals as models.
 All of these figures are displayed together on a shelf, with other similarly sized figures.

 How does it fit in the collection?
 I don’t normally collect cryptids, but in the case of these inspired-by-reality figures, I can make exceptions.
 At the time I think the only other megalodon was a Yowies Lost Kingdom, and not surprisingly, this one is better.
 There are lots of different ones now, though few in this size range.

 Any story behind it?
 I am not sure.
 I likely managed to get it as a lot from Japan.
 But it is possible that I picked it up through a trade as well.
 I know I got a whole bunch of them at the same time.